The Enrichment Pipeline

 - a scanned image or malformed export may extract poorly

-- missing metadata does not always break retrieval, but it does reduce interpretability
+- missing metadata does not always break source review, but it does reduce interpretability

 If later briefing content looks strange, this extraction stage is often where the problem began.

-The extracted text is broken into smaller pieces called chunks.
+The extracted text is broken into smaller passages.

 This is necessary because most questions are answered from part of a document, not from the entire file at once.
-Chunking lets retrieval find the relevant section rather than simply pointing to a whole PDF and hoping the user can find the right paragraph.
+Passage preparation lets MARCUS find the relevant section rather than simply pointing to a whole PDF and hoping the user can find the right paragraph.

 - citation usefulness